-With our 21-day training plan and an array of resources and support, you can become a Spartan within the next month—training and overhauling your approach to exercise and diet and celebrating it with participation in a Spartan race.
+With our 21-day training plan and an array of resources and support, you can get fit now and become a Spartan within the next month—training and overhauling your approach to exercise and diet and celebrating it with participation in a Spartan race.

 Consider 21 days: If you aren’t paying attention, 21 days goes by in a blink.
 If you’re not committed and engaged to an important goal or task, 21 days can slip by, your attention drawn into the 24-hour news cycle or pro sports trivia or gossip or some other distraction.

-We’re offering you the road map and challenge to make the next 21 days pay off.
+We’re offering you the get fit now road map and challenge to make the next 21 days pay off.
 You’ll be fitter, feel better, have more energy and even—as long-term data analysis of the effect of exercise indicates—may reduce your risk of cancer.

 Sound good?
 The following is a quick-start guide go get fit now: